Nyasha2/missminutes/specification.md

 Also, question: how do i resolve conflicts in windows, can the exercise window have the same time availability as the work window? i think it should.

+In the CLI, when adding tasks, if only a time is given, assume it is for today.
+Furthering on this, we will probably need to implement sophisticated parsing for relative dates and times.

+For the assistant to work best, there is going to be a need to understand task nature and a memory of previous tasks, to build a routine and create natural schedules that are actually pleasant to work in.
+Like a great executive assistant would.
+So set up in this world would take some time, for the system to understand me, and then learn patterns as it's used.

 Version 0.1: Google Calendar integration
 Version 0.2: Recurring tasks
     - A README.md file (finally)